Home

 without being off-putting to the cat.

-If you are using powdered cooked egg white, you
+If you are using powdered cooked egg

 white, but check on the packet.